 - (1) Staged Construction Development beginning with heap leaching of the oxide portion of the Money Knob.
-The heap leach could be followed by the eventual construction and operation of a mill to process the deeper sulphide ores. - (2) Concurrent Development of heap leaching and milling operations.
+The heap leach could be followed by the eventual construction and operation of a mill to process the deeper sulphide mineralized materials. - (2) Concurrent Development of heap leaching and milling operations.

 The alternatives were developed using the following approach.
-Metallurgical testing data, reviewed in Section 16, suggest that the Money Knob deposit is a candidate for two primary processing alternatives; heap leaching of near-surface oxide ores from the Main and Sunshine Zones, and milling using gravity and flotation pre-concentration followed by CIL leaching of the concentrates to treat sulphide ores from the deeper areas of the deposit.
+Metallurgical testing data, presented in Section 16, suggest that mineralization at Money Knob is a candidate for two primary processing alternatives; heap leaching of near-surface oxide mineralization from the Main and Sunshine Zones, and milling using gravity and flotation pre-concentration followed by CIL leaching of the concentrates to treat sulphide mineralization from the deeper areas.
 Preliminary flow sheets for these two processes were developed and used to generate projected operating costs.
 Cost and recovery assumptions were then used in conjunction with the in-situ resource model, discussed in Section 17.0, to perform incremental revenue pit optimization of open pit mining volumes based on a range of gold prices between \$300-1,500 per Au ounce.
-Two pit shells were selected for further analysis, a \$775 shell constrained to the oxide portion of the ore body, and an \$850 shell which would extract both the oxide and sulphide portions of the deposit.
+Two pit shells were selected for further analysis, a \$775 shell constrained to the oxide portion of the resource, and an \$850 shell which would extract both the oxide and sulphide portions of the resource.
 Pit designs and production schedules were then developed, and used as the basis for projections of mining operating (Opex) and capital (Capex) costs.
 The cost and production data were then input into financial models to estimate a range of project financial returns.

-A group of project concepts were developed to examine the two development alternatives and are listed in Table 18.1.
+A group of project concepts were developed to examine the two project configurations and are listed in Table 18.1.